Sejo9/task-manager/README.md

 6. The application can now utilize the variables defined in the .env file located in the `backend/src/main/resources` directory.

-## Running the Spring Boot Application with Maven
+## Running the Spring Boot Backend Application with Maven

 To run the Spring Boot application using Maven, follow these steps: